- July 9, 2018

 PDA Testing of each pile cap to ensure the pile could hold the required load they were designed to.

 Imagine, if these piles drilled in the project were joined end-to-end, they would have reached 20 km.

-CFA Piling on South Road Superway project was involved high-risk task as the space available for the pilling crew to execute their task wasn’t enough and the crew was exposed to live traffic and rail corridor in a couple of work areas.
+CFA Piling on South Road Project Adelaide was involved high-risk task as the space available for the pilling crew to execute their task wasn’t enough and the crew was exposed to live traffic and rail corridor in a couple of work areas.